 Disadvantages of prestressed concrete:

-It requires experienced engineers, supervisor, and skilled labor.
+It requires experienced engineers, supervisors, and skilled labor.

 The initial cost of prestressed concrete is very high.